Validate your European Patent in Spain

 - Allow competitors to continue using your invention if they relied on the incorrect translation.

-If, in addition to validating in Spain, a Unitary Patent is being sought to extend the protection of the European patent in all 19 participating states, the Spanish translation for validation in Spain can be equally useful.
+Applicants often combine a Unitary Patent with validation in Spain because, if a Unitary Patent is being sought to extend the protection of the European patent in all 18 participating states, a Spanish translation may be filed with the European Patent Office and also be used for validation in Spain.

 When applying for a Unitary Patent, it is necessary to submit to the EPO a translation of the granted European patent into the national language of one of the EPC member states, such as Spain.
 Therefore, if the patent is translated into Spanish for the Unitary Patent or for validation in Spain, the same translation can also be used for the other procedure.